 Things to see in Slovakia – castles galore!

 Fact.
 Slovakia has more castles per head than any other country in the world!
-Many castles were destroyed and are just ruins, but there are plenty which are very well preserved.
+Now just ruins, many castles were destroyed and are just ruins, but there are plenty left which are very well preserved.
 A mountainous country rich in gold and silver ore, was always going to be fought over.
 War means fortifications are required – hence so many castles!

 We were in the Hont region which has its own compliment of castles.
 If I ever go back to Slovakia then Bojnice castle is top of my hit list for a visit.
 Built in the 12th century and reconstructed in the 17th Bonjnice is a proper fairytale castle which has featured in many films.

 Things to see in Slovakia – cave houses and a giant wall

 There are thousands of cave houses in Slovakia.
 Carved from the soft tufa rock (pumice) which was the lava from the now extinct volcano, these were dwellings for local people for many years.

 The soft porous rock allows the houses to breathe unlike traditional caves.
 The caves are not damp at all because of the porous quality of this rock.
 Some of the caves are still in use as wine cellars today.
 The houses can be quite large complexes, complete with separate rooms and underground escape tunnels!

 The giant wall is a total mystery!
 Also known as the Giants´ Rampart or Fossa Giganteum this huge earth mound has even been called the Slovakian Chinese Wall!
 This mysterious wall was 2-3 meters tall and 2-15 meters wide.
 It marks a 60 kilometers long line from Central Slovakia to the river Danube on the border between Slovakia and Hungary.
 Stones found on the wall are mysteriously fused by fire but no one really knows who built it or why.